ludovicocaldara/misc-labs/ebr-online/ebr/human-resources/README.md

 ```

 The first two are the important ones for `EBR`.
-The first one creates the edition, but as the edition is a database-wide configuration, if there are other schemas using the same versions, we don't want to have any error `ORA-00955` because of any existing editions, so the code just skips that error:
+The first one creates the edition, but as the edition is a database-wide configuration, if there are other schemas using the same versions, we don't want to have any error `ORA-00955` because of any existing editions.
+On the other side, we want to make sure that if such version exists, we have the grant for it.
 ```
 -- hr.000001.edition_v1.sql
-declare
-  e_edition_exists exception;
-  pragma exception_init (e_edition_exists, -955);
 begin
-  begin
-    execute immediate 'CREATE EDITION v1';
-  exception
-    when e_edition_exists then null;
+    admin.create_edition('V1');
 end;
-end;
 /
 ```
+Remember, for real-world scenarios, it would be best to have separate PDBs per deveoloper so that there are no conflicts in the management of editions.

 The second one is also important, as it sets the edition for the subsequent changesets:
 ```